nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/isa_FileTypes.md

 </div>

 Your ARC has one `isa.investigation.xlsx` workbook at its root (i.e. every ARC collects the data to one investigation).
 Each study or assay that you add to your ARC contains one `isa.study.xlsx` or `isa.assay.xlsx`, respectively.

-:bulb: For more details about the ISA model, please also refer to ISA tools (https://isa-tools.org/) and ISA specifications (https://isa-specs.readthedocs.io/).

 ---